-Resolution 3 For Ordinary Resolution 3, Mr Wong Yew Meng will, upon re-election as a Director of the Company, remain as a member of the Audit Committee and Investment Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. The profile and experience of Mr Wong Yew Meng can be found on page 25 of the Company's Annual Report 2012.
+Resolution 3 For Ordinary Resolution 3, Mr Koh Lee Boon will, upon re-election as a Director of the Company, remain as Chairman of the Remuneration Committee and a member of the Audit Committee and Nominating Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. The profile and experience of Mr Koh Lee Boon can be found on page 20 of the Company's Annual Report 2013.

-The effect of the Ordinary Resolutions 4, 5 and 6 proposed above, is to re-appoint directors who are over 70 years of age.
+The effect of the Ordinary Resolutions 4a, 4b and 4c proposed above, is to re-appoint directors who are over 70 years of age.

-- Resolution 4 For Ordinary Resolution 4, Mr Cecil Vivian Richard Wong will, upon re-appointment as a Director of the Company, remain as Chairman of the Nominating Committee and a member of the Audit Committee and Remuneration Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX¬ST. Mr Cecil Vivian Richard Wong was last re-appointed as Director of the Company on 20 April 2012.
-The profile and experience of Mr Cecil Vivian Richard Wong can be found on page 23 of the Company's Annual Report 2012. - Resolution 5 For Ordinary Resolution 5, Mr Wong Ngit Liong will, upon re-appointment as a Director of the Company, remain as the Chief Executive Officer, Chairman of the Board, Chairman of the Investment Committee and a member of the Nominating Committee.
+Resolution 4a For Ordinary Resolution 4a, Mr Cecil Vivian Richard Wong will, upon re-appointment as a Director of the Company, remain as Chairman of the Nominating Committee and a member of the Audit Committee and Remuneration Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST.

+Mr Cecil Vivian Richard Wong was last re-appointed as Director of the Company on 19 April 2013.
+The profile and experience of Mr Cecil Vivian Richard Wong can be found on page 20 of the Company's Annual Report 2013.

+Resolution 4b For Ordinary Resolution 4b, Mr Wong Ngit Liong will, upon re-appointment as a Director of the Company, remain as the Chief Executive Officer, Chairman of the Board, Chairman of the Investment Committee and a member of the Nominating Committee.

-Mr Wong Ngit Liong was last re-appointed as Director of the Company on 20 April 2012.
-The profile and experience of Mr Wong Ngit Liong can be found on page 23 of the Company's Annual Report 2012.
+Mr Wong Ngit Liong was last re-appointed as Director of the Company on 19 April 2013.
+The profile and experience of Mr Wong Ngit Liong can be found on page 20 of the Company's Annual Report 2013.

-Resolution 6 For Ordinary Resolution 6, Mr Goon Kok Loon will, upon re-appointment as a Director of the Company, remain as Chairman of the Audit Committee, and a member of the Remuneration Committee and Investment Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST.
+Resolution 4c For Ordinary Resolution 4c, Mr Goon Kok Loon will, upon re-appointment as a Director of the Company, remain as Chairman of the Audit Committee and a member of the Remuneration Committee and Investment Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST.

-Mr Goon Kok Loon was last re-elected as Director of the Company on 23 April 2010.
-The profile and experience of Mr Goon Kok Loon can be found on page 24 of the Company's Annual Report 2012.
+Mr Goon Kok Loon was last re-appointed as Director of the Company on 19 April 2013.
+The profile and experience of Mr Goon Kok Loon can be found on page 20 of the Company's Annual Report 2013.